adrwh/PSOpenProject/README.md

 Add multiple tasks seperated by comma

-`New-OPTask -TaskName "do this","do that"`
+`New-OPTask -TaskName "do this","do that","do the other"`

 ### Defaults